m-thalmann/Cookbook/README.md

      {
-       "key": "en", // the name of the json-file "name": "English", // the name to display "flagCode": "gb" // the code of the flag to use (see https://www.countryflags.io/) }
+       "key": "en", // the name of the json-file "name": "English", // the name to display "flagIcon": "gb.svg" // the icon-file to use
+     }
      // ...
    ]